SolarLune/tetra3d/readme.md

 - [ ] **3D Sound** (adjusting panning of sound sources based on 3D location?)
 - [ ] **Optimization**
 - [ ] -- It might be possible to not have to write depth manually (5/22/23, SolarLune: Not sure what past me meant by this)
+- [ ] -- Minimize texture-swapping - should be possible to do now that Kage shaders can handle images of multiple sizes.
 - [X] -- Make NodeFilters work lazily, rather than gathering all nodes in the filter at once
 - [X] -- Reusing vertex indices for adjacent triangles
 - [ ] -- Multithreading (particularly for vertex transformations)